QROPS debacle hits expatriates where it hurts – retirement

 Key issues / concerns

-Investments not regulated under USA rules will not be considered or protected by any local regulators.
+Investments not regulated under South African rules will not be considered or protected by any local regulators.
 If these investments go bust then the client will lose all their money and have no protection.

-British, Cayman island or EU based Investment bonds, especially when sold in a QROPS or International SIPP, are to be avoided.
+Investment bonds, when sold in a QROPS or International SIPP, are to be avoided.
+Some investment bonds can be helpful but only with regulated investments inside and a “clean” structure (no commissions).

 The main consideration should be the balancing of tax efficient advice which takes into account future plans, and charges of products.

-The vast majority of expat advisers (differ from regulated USA advisers), providing investment or pension investment advice to British expats, do not have investment licences and are circumventing this by operating outside the country and selling insurance wrappers that are expensive and commission laden.
+The vast majority of expat advisers (differ from regulated South African advisers), providing investment or pension investment advice to UK expats, do not have investment licences and are circumventing this by selling insurance wrappers that are expensive and commission laden.

 What should you be considering?